vuestorefront/vue-storefront/packages/core/docs/advanced/performance.md

 ### HTTP2 Push

-`httpPush` option (_enabled by default_) leverages [`http2` option in Nuxt.js](https://nuxtjs.org/docs/2.x/configuration-glossary/configuration-render#http2).
-It's configured to automatically push all JavaScript files needed for the current page.
-If you want to override this behavior, you can disable this option and use Nuxt.js configuration instead.
+The `httpPush` option (_enabled by default_) leverages [`http2` option in Nuxt.js](https://nuxtjs.org/docs/2.x/configuration-glossary/configuration-render#http2).
+It's configured to push all JavaScript files needed for the current page automatically.
+If you want to override this behavior, you can disable this option and use the Nuxt.js configuration instead.

 If you can't use HTTP2, you can disable this option.
-In this case, Nuxt.js will still `preload` these scripts, which is only slightly slower than HTTP2 push.
+In this case, Nuxt.js will still `preload` these scripts, which is only slightly slower than the HTTP2 push.

 ### PurgeCSS